Middleton (Greater Manchester) - St Leonard's Church

 Whitestone (Warwickshire) - Private house along Gypsy Lane

-A former owner of a house along here, Mr Goddard returned after his garden was split in half and a new property built on the site.
+A former owner of a house along here, Mr Goddard's ghost returned after the division of his garden and a new property built on the site.
 He makes his presence known by opening locked doors, moving items around rooms, and shorting out electrical items.

 Youlgreave (Derbyshire) - Youlgreave Hall